SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-mdisumma/PROJECT_PRESENTATION.md

 # Challenge Overview

 Create a JavaScript function that generates a small piece of ASCII art.
-The pattern should display a centered pyramid made by the '#' character.
-The height of the pyramid should be an odd integer to ensure proper centering and symmetry.
+If printed the pattern should display a centered pyramid made by the '#' character.
+The height of the pyramid should be provided by an odd integer to ensure proper centering and symmetry with a limitation between 1 and 9.

 # Example Output